varuntirumala1/nbar-qos-classifier/README.md

 ## Security

-This tool uses 1Password to securely fetch sensitive credentials:
+### Credential Handling

+This tool offers multiple methods for handling credentials, with varying security levels:

+1. **1Password Integration (Most Secure)**:
-- DeepSeek API key
-- SSH private key
+   - DeepSeek API key and SSH private key are stored in 1Password
+   - Credentials are fetched securely at runtime

-No credentials are stored in plain text.
+   - No credentials are stored in plain text

+2. **Environment Variables (Moderate Security)**:
+   - Credentials are stored in environment variables
+   - Not persisted in script files, but visible in process listings
+   - Suitable for development environments

+3. **Direct File Paths (Basic Security)**:
+   - API key stored directly in script
+   - SSH key stored as a file on disk
+   - Simplest approach but least secure
+   - Suitable only for testing environments

+### Best Practices

+- Use 1Password integration for production environments
+- Ensure SSH keys have appropriate permissions (chmod 600)
+- Never commit credentials to version control
+- Consider using a dedicated service account for switch access

 ## How It Works